- The F-1 Economic Hardship Work Authorization is a type of off-campus work authorization granted by USCIS for severe economic need.

 - Authorization ends if a student transfers to a different school

-- Draft your statement (see "Applicants Materials" below for instructions) and send it to Zabrina Williams.
-Zabrina will review your statement and make a determination as to whether or not the Reves Center will support your application.
+- Contact Eva Wong to discuss your situation.
+An advisor will review your situation and make a determination as to whether or not the Office of International Students, Scholars & Programs (ISSP) will support your application.

-- If the Reves Center will support your application, the advisor will write a supporting letter and issue you an I-20 recommending Economic Hardship Work Authorization.
+- If ISSP will support your application, the advisor will write a supporting letter and issue you an I-20 recommending Economic Hardship Work Authorization.
 You will then mail this to USCIS along with the items from the required items checklist below.

-- a statement from the student (e.g., letter - address it to "Dear Sir/Madam:") that includes:
+- a statement from the student (e.g., letter - address it to "To Whom it May Concern:") that includes:

 - your length of time enrolled as a full-time student in F-1 status